 - Replace only 20-30% of the water, as changing the water suddenly will shock the fish, particularly if you are introducing different water types.

-- Gently vacuum the gravel to clear it from the debris, and do this using a gravel vacuum to prevent disturbing more waste.
+- Gently vacuum the gravel to clear it from debris, using a gravel vacuum to prevent disturbing more waste.

 Remove Algae and Clean Glass

-- It is however important to clean the algae from the tank glass using an algae scraper or a soft sponge.
+- However, it is important to clean the algae from the tank glass using an algae scraper or a soft sponge.
 Remember not to act boldly because schooling fish may get startled.

 Clean Decorations Carefully